ac000/sprotly/README.md

 *-l* and *-p* are the only required options.
 And the example shown is generally how you'd want to run it.

+-l can take a comma separated list of [host]:port pairs.

 This will tell sprotly to listen on port *3129* on *::1* and *127.0.0.1* for client requests which have been redirected by the above ip{6}tables rules.